Client Transitions / Data Migration

 Once the target system has been determined, a key activity is to assess the systems capabilities.
 This exercise should build a clear picture of the baseline functionality required to support services to clients.
 This may differ between clients depending on the relative service levels that they receive.
 Where the target system is deficient, a solution will be required to either provide the service in an alternative way or develop the enhancement.

-Planning client transitions will look to establish the sequence that clients will move across based on their required functionality and when the client is eligible to move once all their services can be delivered.
+Planning client transitions will establish the sequence and timelines for clients to move across based on their required functionality.
+The client is eligible to move once all their services have been delivered in the target system.
 Moving the simplest clients with the lowest volumes of activity first will mitigate risk during the early events and establish a baseline process to build on.
 This will also promote confidence helping to maintain support from the organisation.

 The diagram below outlines a simplified version of how migrations could be planned following this risk-based approach, making clients eligible to transition when their required services are available on the target system.